chihacknight/chihacknight.org/_posts/blog/2018-11-09-incorporating-as-a-non-profit.md

     <em>Steve Ediger, leading our initial leadership retreat on March 17, 2018</em>
 </small>
 </p>

-### You mentioned a group of 20 Chi Hack Night leaders.
-Who are they?

 The change management process officially kicked off on March 17, 2018, when Steve Ediger and Samantha Sainsbury facilitated a retreat with members of the Chi Hack Night community to collaboratively review and solidify our history, mission, values, and guiding principles.
 You can read [the report from the Leadership Retreat here](https://docs.google.com/document/d/1IF6-WaMT_QphKPYo84-C4jjTEFypFwwW8nNYtOjWcDA/edit#).